"[A] concise, fresh, and deeply informed look at how we read."

 —The Lion and the Unicorn

-"Bérubé's timely and significant contributions in The Secret Life of Stories emboldens scholars of the humanities to study more deeply intellectual disability and its function in narrative.""An enjoyable and thought-provoking work that will encourage continued engagement with intellectual disability."
+- "Bérubé's timely and significant contributions in The Secret Life of Stories emboldens scholars of the humanities to study more deeply intellectual disability and its function in narrative.""An enjoyable and thought-provoking work that will encourage continued engagement with intellectual disability."

 —Disability Studies Quarterly

 "The Secret Life of Stories...gives a reader the feeling of sitting in an engaging seminar with a witty, candid, and empathetic leader.
 It reviews literary disability studies in a way comprehensible to those new to the field, even as it invigorates and extends that thinking for current disability studies scholars....Bérubé offers therefore just the right voice to model ideas that make the case for disability as both a matter of social justice and of artistic innovation, marking the maturity of the field even as it works to move it in new directions."

 “This volume is important for connecting disability studies with literary scholarship.